JosiahBull/human-friendly-ids-rs/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Please observer the [Unicode-3.0](https://www.unicode.org/license.txt) license for the relevant code included in this library.
+Please observe the [Unicode-3.0](https://www.unicode.org/license.txt) license for the relevant code included in this library.